rovelstars/rdl/README.md

 # learn the scripts from backend/package.json
 # if you need to again run a clean install and build of backend, run the following command: "pnpm run clean && pnpm i && pnpm run build"

-# moving over to bot, we expect you know c++, dpp & zeromq if you are going to develop bot
+# moving over to bots, we expect you know c++, dpp & zeromq if you are going to develop bots
-cd ../bot && pnpm i && pnpm run build
+cd ../bots && pnpm i && pnpm run build
-# learn the scripts from bot/package.json
+# learn the scripts from bots/package.json
 # if you need to again run a clean install and build of bot, run the following command: "pnpm run clean && pnpm i && pnpm run build"
 ```